SEMESTER IN PRACTICE (PRIVATE FIELD PLACEMENT)

 INFORMATION AND APPLICATION PROCESS

-PLEASE NOTE THAT IF YOU ANTICIPATE EXTERNING WITH A GOVERNMENT ENTITY/NON-PROFIT ORGANIZATION, PLEASE GO TO LOYOLA LAW SCHOOL'S FIELD PLACEMENT DEPARTMENT.
+PLEASE NOTE THAT IF YOU ANTICIPATE EXTERNING WITH A GOVERNMENT ENTITY/NON-PROFIT ORGANIZATION, PLEASE GO TO LOYOLA LAW SCHOOL'S FIELD PLACEMENTS DEPARTMENT.

 WHAT IS SEMESTER IN PRACTICE (PRIVATE FIELD PLACEMENT)?